 A letter of recognition is awarded to full-time or part-time students who have completed a designated group of courses, totaling fewer than 12 credit hours.

-The college has three degree graduation dates and one commencement ceremony.
+The college has three degree graduation dates and one commencement.
 The deadlines for submitting graduation applications are:

 To be awarded a degree or certificate from Howard Community College, students must:

-Students who do not complete degree or certificate requirements for the term in which they first applied for graduation may apply for graduation at a later date.
+Students who do not complete area of study requirements for the term may apply for graduation in a future term.

 Graduation candidates may be required to take a general education assessment examination prior to the date of graduation.
 The scores on the exam will be used for statistical purposes measuring student progress.
 The scores will not be a part of a student’s record or used for graduation clearance.